-under c cultivation moves
+under cultivation moves

-from one of from one owner to another
+from or ne owner to an other

-Total 51 49 100
+Tota l 51 49 100

 Other primary data sources are key informants.
 The sources determination technique is implemented by using snowballing sampling.
 Key informants came from innovator peasants, large landowner peasants, peasant group leaders, community leaders and agricultural extension laborers.